-You’ve probably seen headlines such as, “Bitcoin boils the oceans,” or comparisons like, “Bitcoin uses as much energy as Greece.”
+You’ve probably seen headlines such as, “Bitcoin boils the oceans,” or other extreme comparisons like, “Bitcoin uses as much energy as Greece.”

 Most people critiquing Bitcoin for energy consumption assume Bitcoin doesn’t provide any value.
 For example, clothes dryers consume way more energy than Bitcoin but no one complains about it because we agree they add value.